Optimizing tone values of primary gradation ramps

 Format, Size and Further Processing

-Format: Define the Format of your profile.
-An ICC format in accordance with specification v2 is recommended as basic setting however, the newer format ICC v4 can also be chosen.
-In this case, please ensure that your programs support this format correctly.
+Format: Define the Format of the profile.
+If the ICC v4 format is chosen, please ensure that your programs support this format correctly.

 Note: ColorLogic products handle and use ICC v4 profiles consistently and correctly.

 Create Profile Report (PDF): Recommended to activate.
-The PDF report provides an overview of the quality of the profile based on statistics, diagrams of gray balances, gradients and gamut representations as well as color separations of converted test files.
+The PDF report provides an overview of the quality of the profile.

 Profile reports can be created for Printer or DeviceLink profiles.
 To do so, activate the checkbox Create Profile Report in the last step of the profiling or, when updating profiles, the checkbox Create Profile Comparison Report.